Strength Training and Osteoporosis

 The damage to quality of life.

 Osteoporosis is a leading reason for older people breaking limbs in what would otherwise be a minor fall.
-An older person having a hip fracture can lead to a loss of mobility and premature death.
-It's very common for an older person's health to rapidly go downhill after a fall.
+An older person having a hip fracture can lead to a loss of mobility and premature death in an otherwise healthy person.
+It's common for an older persons health to rapidly go downhill after a fall.
 They fall, break a bone and while recovering, lose more strength and mobility.
-Quality of life goes downhill, and they are even more susceptible to falling again.

 Yes.
 Simple lifestyle changes will greatly reduce your chance of getting to.

-Some of the best ways to prevent osteoporosis include:
+Some ways to prevent osteoporosis include:

 - Do weight-bearing exercise, like strength training.
 Weight-bearing exercise and resistance exercise are particularly important for improving bone density, and slowing the loss of bone as you age, and helping to prevent osteoporosis.
 This is the most important thing you can do to prevent getting it.